| Gauntlet: Dark Legacy Online Strategy

 trapped chest and new junk rules make this rule even more

+important.
 NEVER use magic potions on masses

 of enemies unless you got a helluva lot of 'em, like nine (the